 I am stopping here to clean out the cabinet under the sink.
 My cabinets above look great, because I did them a while back with expanding storage shelves.
 However, under the sink is a mess.

 Tossing the broken, the empty, and especially the useless is so energizing.
 I consolidate a couple of multiple bottles of Windex and Dawn and then wipe the cabinet clean and put the rest back.
 Five minutes.
 Wow.

 (I put these expanding shelves below in my kitchen in most of the cabinets.
 They are sturdy, have flat shelves so glasses don’t tip and my real storage for things that I really use was expanded.
-You can click to purchase some for yourself.
 I have tried several others that I picked up but none were as sturdy or flat topped like these.
 The expandable feature makes them fit any of my cabinets.)